FINANCIAL AID RATE81%

 Visual and Performing Arts

-The list of nearby schools has been selected by researching which schools offer similar programs to Sinclair Community College.
+The list of schools below have been selected by researching which schools offer similar programs to Sinclair Community College.

-- Miami University - Middletown in Middletown, OH (18 miles away)
+- Miami University - Middletown in Hamilton, OH (18 miles away)

-- Clark State Community College in Springfield, OH (23 miles away)
+- Clark State Community College in Circleville, OH (23 miles away)

-- Edison State Community College in Piqua, OH (28 miles away)
+- Edison State Community College in Granville, OH (28 miles away)

-- Miami University - Hamilton in Hamilton, OH (33 miles away)
+- Miami University - Hamilton in Delaware, OH (33 miles away)

-- University of Cincinnati - Blue Ash College in Blue Ash, OH (38 miles away)
+- University of Cincinnati - Blue Ash College in Batavia, OH (38 miles away)